 - Prompt Repairs: If you notice any damage during your inspections, arrange for repairs immediately.
 Even minor issues can lead to significant problems if left unattended.

 - Clean Regularly: Remove debris such as leaves and branches from your roof regularly.
-This keeps your roof looking good and prevents the buildup of moisture, which can lead to rust.
+This keeps your roof looking good and prevents moisture buildup, which can lead to rust.

 - Check the Coating: The protective coating on a metal roof helps protect against rust and UV damage.
 Ensure this coating is in good condition, and consider re-coating if necessary.